Square or rectangle, decide first

 Order a set, plus a few spares

 Most people order custom photo magnets in small sets rather than singles, built around one person or one stretch of time.
 Six covers a gift; nine fills a grid or splits between two homes.
-If the set is aimed at a particular relative rather than an occasion, the personalized photo magnets page helps you build around them.
 Add a couple of spares, because the first person who sees them on a fridge usually asks for their own.
+For the material and finish choices behind the order form, the product options guide compares them.